List of career achievements by Cristiano Ronaldo

 Over the course of his career, Portuguese footballer Cristiano Ronaldo has received five Ballon d'Or/FIFA Ballon d'Or awards, (Note: The terminology for the award has varied.
 Ronaldo received three Ballons d'Or (2008, 2016, 2017) and two FIFA Ballons d'Or (2013, 2014), as well as the 2008 FIFA World Player of the Year and 2016, 2017 The Best FIFA Men's Player awards.) the most for a European player.
-Widely regarded as one of the greatest players of all time, Ronaldo holds the record for most goals in the UEFA Champions League (140 goals), and the record for most goals in the UEFA European Championship (14), its qualification stage (40), and the FIFA Club World Cup (7), as well as most goals scored in a UEFA Champions League season (17 in 2013–14), most international goals (143), and most appearances in a national team (226).
-He has scored a record 953 senior career goals for club and country.
+Widely regarded as one of the greatest players of all time, Ronaldo holds the record for most goals in the UEFA Champions League (140 goals), and the record for most goals in the UEFA European Championship (14), its qualification stage (40), and the FIFA Club World Cup (7), as well as most goals scored in a UEFA Champions League season (17 in 2013–14), most international goals (146), and most appearances in a national team (234).
+He has scored a record 979 senior career goals for club and country.
 Moreover, he is one of only three players to have made over 1,300 professional career appearances.

-Collectively, Ronaldo has won 34 senior trophies in his career.
-He has also attained one title from youth and at least five titles from friendly competitions.
-All in all he had won over 300 trophies and medals by January 2021, with some of them dating back to his childhood.
+Collectively, Ronaldo has won 35 senior trophies in his career.